dannyqiu/FormEmailer/README.md

 FormEmailer has several handy formatting tools built in.
 Below are common use cases

 ### Variables in Email Template
 After intial installation, you may have notcied that the "Body" under the Email tab in Settings contains HTML and variables surrounded by "#"'s.
 When emails are generated, any text surrounded by #'s will be replaced by the field in the corresponding cell.
-For example, if your sheet containing form responses has two response fields ("Name" and "Age"), your email template should contain "#Name#" and "#Age#" anywhere you want to insert this value into the email
+For example, if your sheet containing form responses has two response fields ("Name" and "Age"), your email template should contain "#Name#" and "#Age#" anywhere you want to insert this value into the email.
+These variables can be placed in any of the "Sender Name", "Reply To", "To", "Cc", "Bcc", "Subject", "Body" fields.

 ### Including Formats in your Template
 If you would like to customize the format on your variables, you can use the following format: